usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ### 14.3.2 Notes collection
 Notes can be grouped together into a collection using a `<notes>` container.

-## 14.4 Type of notes (updated in v2.0)
+## 14.4 Type of notes
-The note typing system has been enhanced in version 2.0.
 Use the @type attribute to specify the note type where applicable:

 1. inline – notes that are shown inline where they appear in the text.